ROLLFORWARD_ADVANCED

 ROLLFORWARD_ADVANCED with ‘agingOffset’ configured

-The previous example use the default ‘agingOffset’ value of -1.
+The previous example use the default ‘agingOffset’ configuration of -1.

 This example shows how changing this parameter can affect the calculations.